4 Best Schools in Sydney

 The school has 3 campuses across Sydney.
 The secondary school (year seven to 12) is located in College Street in the city, while its two preparatory schools are in Edgecliff (kindergarten to year six) and St Ives (preschool to year six).
 College Street has around 1,100 students, while Edgecliff and St Ives have between 300 and 400 students.

-Sydney Grammar School was ranked as the top independent school in NSW last year, and has educated the highest number of Australian Prime Ministers, Rhodes Scholars and High Court of Australia judges in the country.
+Sydney Grammar School was ranked as the top independent school in NSW in 2019, and has educated the highest number of Australian Prime Ministers, Rhodes Scholars and High Court of Australia judges in the country.
 The school offers a liberal and broadly pre-vocational education that gears its students up for university.
 It also has a diverse range of co-curricular activities including sport, chess, public speaking and the Australian Air Force cadets.

 Select the size of your move to get free quotes